 A financing transaction is calculated based on the notional value of a position and the Effective Financing Rate.
-The Effective Financing Rate is commonly the 1 week deposit rate of the asset currency, plus (for long positions) or minus (for short positions) a financing ‘spread’ (currently 2.5%).
+The Effective Financing Rate is commonly the Alternate Reference Rate ('ARR') of the asset currency, plus (for long positions) or minus (for short positions) a financing ‘spread’ (currently 2.5%).

 The simplified equations to calculate long and short financing transactions are as follows:

 Daily Financing Transaction = -[value of trade x Effective Financing Rate x 1/360*]